-These privileges are for the attempt to migrate the mysql.backup_sbt_history table to a newer format (see Appendix E, SBT Backup History Table Update for details), and they are no longer needed after the first backup operation by MySQL Enterprise Backup 8.0.21 or later using the SBT API has taken place on the server, by which point they can be revoked.
+These privileges are for the attempt to migrate the mysql.backup\sbt\history table to a newer format (see Appendix E, SBT Backup History Table Update for details), and they are no longer needed after the first backup operation by MySQL Enterprise Backup 9.0 using the SBT API has taken place on the server, by which point they can be revoked.

-Make sure that the limit MAX_QUERIES_PER_HOUR is not set for the user mysqlbackup uses to access the server, or backup operations might fail unexpectedly.
+Make sure that the limit MAX\QUERIES\PER\HOUR is not set for the user mysqlbackup uses to access the server, or backup operations might fail unexpectedly.